 What is a Prime Rib Roast?

-The label “prime” rib roast refers to the fact that this cut comes from a while primal muscle, not necessarily the grade of the meat.
+The label “prime” rib roast refers to the fact that this cut comes from a whole primal muscle, not necessarily the grade of the meat.
 Prime is typically the highest grade available at your butcher or big box warehouse.
-Most grocery store butchers carry the next grade down, which is choice, and below that you will see select grade beef.
+Most grocery store butchers carry the next grade down, which is Choice, and below that, you will see Select grade beef.
 These lower grades are still technically “prime rib” and most recipes you’ll see treat them the same.

-How Much Smoked Prime Rib Per Person?
+How Much Prime Rib Per Person?

 - 1/2 cup horseradish mustard

 Quick note: Adjust the amount of salt and pepper in this recipe as needed to fully cover the roast on all sides.

 Now that you have your prime rib roast selected and your ingredients are ready to go, let’s get this beef in the heat!
 Here’s how to smoke a prime rib.

 - Preheat.
 Fire up your favorite smoker and preheat to 225 degrees F with your favorite hardwood for beef.